SQream/sqream_docs/reference/sql/sql_statements/ddl_commands/describe_user_functions.rst

 *****************
 DESCRIBE USER FUNCTIONS
 *****************
-The ``DESCRIBE USER FUNCTIONS`` command lets you list all user-defined functions.
+The ``DESCRIBE USER FUNCTIONS`` command lets you list all user-defined functions created in a SQream database.

 Syntax
 ==========
-The following is the correct syntax for the ``DESCRIBE USER FUNCTIONS`` command:
+The following is the syntax for the ``DESCRIBE USER FUNCTIONS`` command:

 .. code-block:: postgres